miroapp/app-examples/examples/calendar/README.md

      - `boards:read`
      - `boards:write`

 4. Go back to your app home page, and under the `Permissions` section, you will see a blue button that says `Install app and get OAuth token`.
 Click that button.
-Then click on `Add` as shown in the video below.
+Then click on `Add` as shown in the video below. <b>In the video we install a different app, but the process is the same regardless of the app.</b>

 > ⚠️ We recommend to install your app on a [developer team](https://developers.miro.com/docs/create-a-developer-team) while you are developing or testing apps.⚠️